Updated July 15, 2019.

 - The estimated amount is prior to landlord contributions.

-- The cost of construction and leasehold improvements depends upon the size and condition of the premises, the local cost of contract work (including whether the local labor is union or non-union), the location of the Restaurant (including whether the location is in a colder climate or milder climate), and to the extent you are opening a Johnny Rockets Route 66 Restaurant, the requirement to install an automobile drive-thru.
+- The cost of construction and leasehold improvements depends upon the size and condition of the premises, the local cost of contract work (including whether the local labor is union or non-union), the location of the Restaurant (including whether the location is in a colder climate or milder climate), and to the extent you are opening a Johnny Rockets Drive-Thru Restaurant, the requirement to install an automobile drive-thru.

 - The range of figures for a Restaurant is the cost of reasonable renovation or leasehold improvements, and may be less if the landlord provides a construction allowance to you.

 - Included in the estimate are construction charge backs for landlord-provided work.

 4. Furniture, Fixtures, and Equipment: $175,000 to $250,000

 - The estimated cost of furniture, fixtures, and equipment includes counters, tables, chairs, and other similar materials, but the estimate does not include the: